cisagov/Malcolm/sensor-iso/README.md

 #### <a name="ZeekFileExtraction"></a>Automatic file extraction and scanning

-Hedgehog Linux can leverage Zeek's knowledge of network protocols to automatically detect file transfers and extract those files from PCAPs as Zeek processes them.
+Hedgehog Linux can leverage Zeek's knowledge of network protocols to automatically detect file transfers and extract those files from network traffic as Zeek sees them.

 To specify which files should be extracted, specify the Zeek file carving mode: